 We’ll cover everything that you need to know about tapering for a half marathon, specifically for those runners who are preparing for their first half.

 We’ll discuss why tapering is important as well as including weekly guidance on how to taper.
 By the end, you’ll know exactly what you need to do.

 If you haven’t been a part of the running community for a long time, the words “taper” and “tapering” themselves might be confusing.
 Quite simply, it just means that you’re going to start to run less and less in the days prior to the race.

 Just think of a taper candle.
 It’s thick at the bottom, but thin at the top.
 That’s what your running routine a couple of weeks before your half will look like with your thick base being all your training and the thin top being the few runs you do the days before the half.

-As you’re about two weeks out from your half, you’ll start to gradually diminish the amount of miles that you’ve been running as race day gets closer and closer.
+As you’re about two weeks out from your half, you’ll start to gradually diminish the amount of miles you run as race day gets closer and closer.
 If you’ve been averaging 30-50 miles a week, that will decrease significantly by race day.

 Why Should I Taper for a Half Marathon?

 It sounds pretty weird, right?
 How will running less right before a race help you run a faster half marathon?
 It’s because you don’t want your legs to be overworked when race day comes.
-Instead, you want them to be well-rested so that you can feel fresh on the day of the race.
+Instead, you want them to be well-rested so you can feel fresh on the race day.

-If you didn’t start to taper, you (and your legs) will be tired on race day.
-Plus, you don’t want to peak too soon and have one of your training runs be your best as opposed to your actual race.
+If you don’t taper, you (and your legs) will be tired on race day.
+Plus, you don’t want to peak too soon and have one of your training runs be your best effort, as opposed to your actual race.

 It also helps to put your mind in the right place.
 You have maintained a vigorous training routine for several weeks or months.
 Stepping back for a little bit will allow your mind and body to rest after a long period of training.